-The odds to win the Calder Memorial Trophy for 2021 aren't yet available.
+The odds to win the Calder Memorial Trophy for 2022 are now available.
 Be aware, that the odds are subject to change, and as such we will update this page when we see movements in the market.
-The odds were last updated on March 10, 2021:
+The odds were last updated on May 23, 2022:

 First presented following the 1932-33 season, the Calder Memorial Trophy goes annually to the NHL’s top rookie.
 In the NHL betting odds, the Calder Trophy can prove to be very lucrative.
 The unproven quality of each season’s crop of the first-year talent often turns who will be the NHL rookie of the year into a wide-open race.